-Holding onto a firm surface, attempt stand on

-- As above, but removing your hand so that you are balancing.
+- a) Holding onto a firm surface, attempt to stand on one leg.
+Hold this for 30 seconds, making sure it does not induce any pain.
+Once you can achieve this pain free, move to Level 2b. - b) As above, but removing your hand so that you are balancing.
 Hold this for 30 seconds.
-If you can do this, move onto the next exercise. - Once confident with your eyes open, progress to attempting this with your eyes closed.
+If you can do this move onto Level 2c. - c) Once confident with your eyes open, progress to attempting this with your eyes closed.
 Always stand in a safe environment with a firm surface close by should you need it.
 Hold this for 30 seconds.

-Advanced exercises for sports rehabilitation
+Advanced exercises for sports rehabilitation (if appropriate)

-Stage 1: For patients who would like to develop more advanced ankle control for sports
+Stage 1: For patients who would like to develop dynamic ankle control for sports

 - a) Standing on an uneven surface such as a doubledover pillow or wobble cushion, attempt to balance for 30 seconds.
-Once you can achieve this without any pain, move to Stage 1b. - b) Once confident with your eyes open, progress to attempting this with your eyes closed.
+Once you can achieve this pain free, move to Stage 1b. - b) Once confident with your eyes open, progress to attempting this with your eyes closed.
 Always stand in a safe environment with a firm surface close by should you need it.
 Hold this for 30 seconds.

-Stage 2: For patients who would like to develop advanced core control for sports
+Stage 2: For patients who would like to develop dynamic core control for sports

 - a) Stand with one foot in front of the other, with your hands together.
-Swing your arms in a figure of eight in both directions for 1-2 minutes. - b) As above, but bring your feet so they are touching toe to heel. - c) As a) and b) above, but with your eyes closed.
+Swing your arms in a figure of eight in both directions for 1-2 minutes, or as able. - b) As above, but bring your feet so they are touching toe to heel. - c) As a) and b) above, but with your eyes closed.